-'HETAS product approval covers this appliance when installed in accordance with the manufacturer's instructions and relevant standards.
+'HETAS product approval covers this appliance when installed in with the accordance manufacturer's instructions relevant and standards.
 As there is currently no standard for Ducted Combustion Air Supply this does not fall within the remit for HETAS product approval.
 Responsibility for the specification of this and for appropriate manufacturer's instructions is carried by the appliance manufacturer, as allowed for under the Building Regulations.'